sequelize/sequelize-sscce/readme.md

 ### Creating a dialect-specific SSCCE

 By default, your SSCCE will be executed on all dialects.
-If you only want a specific dialect, you can remove dialects you don't need to test on from the `testingOnDialects` set in [src/sscce.ts](./src/sscce.ts).
+If you only want a specific dialect, you can remove dialects you don't need to test on from the `testingOnDialects` variable in your `sscce-sequelize-x.ts` file.

 For example, if you only want to run your SSCCE for postgres, change the following line: